East India: Odisha

+Demographics

 Languages

-Bengali is the dominant language of West Bengal.
+Bengali is the dominant language of West Bengal and Andaman and Nicobar Islands.
 Hindi, Bhojpuri, Maithili, Magahi and Urdu are the dominant languages of Bihar.
 Hindi, Santali, Khortha and Nagpuri are the dominant language of Jharkhand; however, some tribals speak their own tribal languages.
 Jharkhand has accorded second language status to Angika, Bengali, Bhojpuri, Ho, Kharia, Kurukh, Khortha, Kurmali, Magahi, Maithili, Mundari, Nagpuri, Odia, Santali and Urdu.
 Odia is the dominant language of Odisha.
-Odia is the only major classical language in east India and sixth Indian language to be considered as a classical language in the basis of being old and not borrowed from other languages.

-According to Indian National Mission for Manuscripts, after Sanskrit, Odia has the second-highest number of manuscripts.
-As per records there are around 2.13 lakhs ancient manuscript in Odia.
-In the list Bengali is in 9th position with 15412 ancient manuscripts.
+Odia got classical language status in 2014 while Bengali got classical language status in 2024.

 The Indo-Aryan languages spoken in this region descend from the Magadhi Prakrit, which was spoken in the ancient kingdom of Magadha.
-Odia emerged as a distinct language from Odra Magadhi Prakrit and Maithili emerged around the 9th century CE.
+Odia emerged as a distinct language from Odra Prakrit while Maithili emerged around the 9th century CE.

-Many of the minority Tribal languages of East India belong to the Munda branch of the Austroasiatic language family and Dravidian language family.
-Major representatives of Autro-Asiatic language include the Mundari, Santali, and Ho.
+Many of the minority tribal languages of East India belong to the Munda branch of the Austroasiatic language family and Dravidian language family.
+Major representatives of Munda languages include the Mundari, Santali, and Ho.
 Dravidian languages include Kurukh, Kui and Pengo.